 Most important!
 If ongoing medical care is required, and you leave the country?
 The coverage stops.
 Something to file away in the back of your mind.
 Stay until you're fixed up.

-One sucky thing about WorldNomads is that they don't insure older people.
-Same with many other companies.
+One sucky thing about a lot of the insurers is that they don't insure older people for travel.
 With the rising age of the world population you'd think this wouldn't be a problem.

 What it means is having to dig around to find the best deal, unless you're prepared to pay astronomical prices.